 If you do have to use a shutter speed slower than 1/125th then you run the risk of incurring camera shake when you trigger the shutter button.
 To get around this use a shutter release cable, 2-second timer or a remote trigger app on your phone.

-We hope you’ve enjoyed this miniature photography tutorial.
-To wrap up we’ve put together a list of 10 ideas and suggestions on how you could stage your miniature photography.
+I’ve put together a list of 10 ideas and suggestions on how you could stage your miniature photography.
 Feel free to adapt and build on these suggestions.
-We’d love to see your miniature photography ideas.
+I’d love to see your miniature photography ideas.

 2. Sit a few figures on the rim of a mug so they can enjoy the view.